Zilliqa/dev-portal-old/docs/core-consensus.md

 ### Consensus Subsets

 The consensus protocol was initially designed as a single linear sequence from `INITIAL` to `DONE`.
-However, due to unstable interaction between Zilliqa-hosted nodes and community nodes, we frequently observed stalled consensuses during the mainnet operation.
-This inevitably led to one or more view changes, in effect slowing down the progress of the mainnet.
+However, network instability inevitably would frequently lead to one or more view changes, slowing down the progress of the Mainnet.

 To address this situation, we changed the consensus implementation to support multiple concurrently running consensuses across different subsets of peers.
 This is how it works:

-  > **Note**: For the mainnet we have set the number of subsets to 2 at the DS level and just 1 at the shard level.
+  > **Note**: For the Mainnet we have set the number of subsets to 2 at the DS level and just 1 at the shard level.
 The steps below assume this count.
 Other counts are theoretically supported by the code but may not have been fully tested at this point.

 1. Instead of immediately progressing after receiving the required 2/3 commits, the leader now waits for a maximum duration of `COMMIT_WINDOW_IN_SECONDS` seconds to receive commits.
 It cuts the waiting time short only if the percentage of peers specified by `COMMIT_TOLERANCE_PERCENT` has already committed.
 This is done for both rounds of consensus.